aionnetwork/AionRpc/README.md

 For response, the schema must be a single `$ref` to the value that is being returned, or `{"type":"boolean"}`.

 ### Code Generation

-Currently, the code generation will output two files, Rpc.java and RpcProcessor2.java.
-They are intended to be used within the Aion Java kernel.

 ##### Rpc.java